wiremock/wiremock-state-extension/README.md

 ## Deleting a state

-Similar to recording a state, its deletion can be initiated in  `withServeEventListener` of a stub.
+Similar to recording a state, its deletion can be initiated in  `serveEventListeners` of a stub.
 The following parameters have to be provided:

 <table>
 <tr>